The following piece on the latest AIDC and mobile scanner app news was published in the CIO Review, Sept/Oct 2012:

 The camera on smartphones is excellent for scanning QR codes and UPC barcodes but has been far less efficient at reading the plethora of barcode symbologies used in most commercial applications.
 While some of those codes are being replaced by QR codes, most businesses will continue to use those other symbologies for a long time to come.

 The good news is smartphones will soon be able to efficiently scan these commercial symbologies, and do so as fast and accurately as traditional AIDC scanners.
-[This enabling technology will be announced in Q4/2012 or sooner.]

 The Most Common Symbologies for Commercial Applications Include: